In May 2021, Columbia University polled 1,200+ U.S. adults, asking them what they missed most throughout the past 14 months of the pandemic.

 4. Put yourself (privately) in your users’ shoes

 In so many words, sports betting is all about experience.
 Users need to feel enjoyment from the place where they’re betting, and also need to trust in what’s going on.
-There’s a baseline expectation of a solid user experience.
+There's a baseline expectation of a solid user experience, especially when it comes to optimizing mobile experiences for on-the-go betting.

 More than that, digital optimization technologies often play fast and loose with your users’ personally identifiable information (PII).
 Ensure that any experience optimization technology on your app has privacy, security, and trust baked in to prevent legal and ethical grey areas, and keep users returning for the next big game.